 Mons.
-JULLIEN is most happy to state that among the artists who will appear during his farewell season he is enabled to announce the name of the celebrated violinist WIENIAWSKI, who in France, Germany, Russia, and Italy has established one of the greatest reputations since the appearance of that marvellous genius, Paganini.
+JULLIEN is most happy to state that among the artists who will appear during his farewell season he is enabled to announce the name of the celebrated violinist WIENIAWSKI, who in France, Germany, Russia, and Italy has established one of the greatest reputations since the greatest reputations since the appearance of that marvellous genius, Paganini.